bfilamor/frontend-assessment/readme.md

 ###### Bonus points
 * Explain why the result of `('b' + 'a' + + 'a' + 'a').toLowerCase()` is `banana`.
-* Because ++'a' will result into NaN, because 'a' is a String.
-So the result without the toLowerCase() method is 'BaNaNa'
+* Because ++'a' will result into 'NaN'.
+First of all , 'a' is a String. '++' denotes an increment, which will then result into a 'NaN' error if used with a String.
+The result without the toLowerCase() method is 'baNaNa'